-THUNDER STORM.-The town and neighbourhood of Bradford were visited by a severe and awful thunder storm, accompanied with hail and rain, on
+THUNDER STORM .- The town and neighbourhood of Bradford were visited by a severe and awful thunder storm, accompanied with hail and rain, on Monday last.

 LEEDS .- ANCIENT FORESTERS .- On Monday, a new court of Ancient Foresters was opened in Leeds. at the house of Brother John Cummins, Hope and Anchor Inn, Pottery-field, when the officers and brethren of Court Moderation, and Court Mutual Friendship, attended in their splendid regalias.
 Brother Thomas Stead, P.D.C.C., of the Leeds United District, delivered an address suitable for the occasion, and impressed on their minds to be united as the heart of one man, and to do justice, love mercy, and unite altogether; and after P.D.C.R.
 Thos.
-Stead had proceeded to open the New Court 'Oak," a number of respectable young men were initiated into the mysteries of this Ancient and Honourable Order, and a number more expressed their wish to be made on the next meeting.
+Stead had proceeded to open the New Court initiated into the mysteries of this Ancient and Honourable Order, and a number more expressed their wish to be made on the next meeting.

-Zoological Gardens.-Upwards of £100 was paid 10,000 persons passed through the gate on this occaaddresses.
-All letters to be directed (post paid) one side of which was the following inscription:- before the 6th of June, if they are to be continued open to the public, and as yet only £100 has been raised.
-We have heard of many who are inclined to subscribe if they be canvassed, and we would suggest to the committee the propriety of making an They went to the Magdalen Yard to wait the result active canvass for subscriptions.
+gardens, last week.
+It is estimated that more than open to the public, and as yet only £100 has been raised.
+We have heard of many who are inclined to subscribe if they be canvassed, and we would suggest to the committee the propriety of making an active canvass for subscriptions.
 Surely there is

-BURIAL-GROUNDS IN FRANCE.-The subject intermural interment would seem to be exciting some interest in France.
-The Minister of the Interior required the academy to furnish answers to the following questions :- 1.
+BURIAL GROUNDS IN FRANCE.-The subject of intermural interment would seem to be exciting some interest in France.
+The Minister of the Interior required the academy to furnish answers to the following questions:-1.
 Is the presence of burialgrounds in cities capable of acting injuriously on the health of the public?
-2. Should burying grounds places? and is there any danger in permitting the deposit of dead bodies in churches?
+2. Should burying-grounds be removed to a distance from towns and all inhabited places? and is there any danger in permitting the deposit of dead bodies in churches !
 Supposing the second question to be answered in the affirmative, to removed?
-The questions were submitted to a commission composd of MM, Orfila, Keraudren, Lecanu, old colts, 8st 7lb; and fillies, 8st 2lb; the last mile and a half; the owner of the second horse to receive 100 sovs. out of the stakes.
-The winner to pay 100 Course.
-(183 Subs.)
+The questions were submitted to a comand Surgical Journal.